chrishasz/spgo/README.md

 # SPGo for Visual Studio Code

 ## Overview
 SPGo allows you and your team to develop SharePoint web solutions from your local PC using the power of Visual Studio Code.
-Build SharePoint sites and customizations source-control first with all of the the power of a top-tier IDE.
+Build SharePoint sites and customizations source-control first with all of the power of a top-tier IDE.
 Produce cleaner code, deliver faster.
 * Publish files on save
 * Pull down remote folders to your local workspace
 * No more editors messing with your markup